-TECHNICAL THEATRE III One Credit
+TECHNICAL THEATRE III

-Prerequisite: Technical Theatre II/Teacher Approval
+Prerequisite: Technical Theatre II Courses must be taken in sequence.

 Students have the opportunity to select and specialize in one or more of the following areas: scenery, properties, lighting, sound, stage management and publicity.
 Students are expected to take a leadership role in the school productions, as well as helping to facilitate community and district productions which occur in the auditorium.
 This course may require a commitment of time outside of the academic school day.